3

 A giant loomed in the depths of night.

 A dim glow arose from its direction, revealing the giant’s identity as a majestic cumulonimbus cloud ten times larger than its terrestrial counterparts.
-After the five-hour long night, dawn was arriving on planet FBB.
+After a five-hour-long night, dawn was arriving on planet FBB.

-Soon, it would be time for the egression jets.
+It would soon be time for the egression jets.

 FBB’s rotation period lasted 10 hours.
-The base ships and a mixed fleet orbited the planet at an altitude of 6000 kilometers, their circular, inclined orbits taking 10 hours and 33 minutes to complete.
-To put it simply, they were almost in a geosynchronous orbit.
+The base ships and a mixed-use fleet orbited the planet at an altitude of 6000 kilometers, their inclined circular orbits taking 10 hours and 33 minutes to complete.
+To put it simply, they were nearly in geosynchronous orbit.

-Terra could more or less picture the whats and whys of a quasi-geosynchronous orbit, but if she were to explain to others, it’d sound awfully vague.
-What she could say is that the pillar boat descended into the planet's atmosphere, and the base ship in outer space continued traveling towards the horizon.
-After a single rotation ten hours later, it'd be approaching behind them, opening a time window they couldn't miss if they wanted to return.
+Terra could more or less picture the mechanics of a quasi-geosynchronous orbit, but if she were to try explaining to others, it’d sound awfully vague.
+What she'd be able to say was that while the pillar boat descended into the atmosphere, and the base ship in outer space continued traveling over the horizon.
+Ten hours later, it would approach behind them after completing a single orbit, opening a launch window they couldn't miss if they wanted to return.

 The pillar boat’s belly was a little swollen.
-The besshu they had netted was stored there, but it wasn’t the splendidly performed surfer catch from 8 hours ago.
-Later, they’d moved to another fishing ground, and with a simple pillar trawl, caught five and a half hai, totalling 96,000 tonnes.
+It stored the besshu they'd netted, but it wasn’t the splendidly executed surfer catch from 8 hours earlier.
+They’d moved to another fishing ground later and caught five and a half hai totaling 96,000 tonnes with a simple pillar trawl.

-The average catch of a pillar boat was six hai, and seven hai were proclaimed as big catches.
-One hai usually equated to 10,000 or 20,000 tonnes and was calculated as such.
+The average pillar boat catch was six hai, and seven hai was celebrated as a big catch.
+One hai usually equated to 10,000 or 20,000 tonnes and accounted as such.

 “Whyyyy... why would you go that far...”

-Terra hugged her knees, sporadically complaining from the rear pit.
+Terra hugged her knees, occasionally complaining from the rear pit.

 A catch of 315,000 tonnes was absolutely absurd.
-Everyone would have heaped praise on them, and the clan would have profited greatly.
+Everyone would have heaped praise on them, and the clan would have turned a massive profit.
 It had been their chance to become heroes among twisters and decompas…

 However, Diode didn’t respond.

-From the moment they started netting sweet mackerel, Diode remained focused on piloting.
+From the moment they began hauling sweet mackerel, Diode was focused on piloting.

-Following Diode’s demand, Terra ran her eyes across the sky.
-On it was projected the future orbital position of the base ship approaching from behind them.
-If she wanted to take it easy, she could predict the location based on the direction and angle of elevation, and if it flew them into the orbiting spaceship, they could make minute adjustments with their boat's systems
+Following Diode’s demand for the full-element, Terra ran her eyes across the sky.
+The future orbital position of the base ship was projected there as it approached from behind.
+If she wanted to take things easy, she could predict the location based on the trajectory, and if it put them on a collision course with the orbiting spaceship, they could make small adjustments with their boat's systems.

-A full-element was composed of the orbital inclination, eccentricity, right ascension of the ascending node, argument of periapsis, mean motion, and mean anomaly of the Idaho’s orbit around the celestial body.
+A full-element contained the orbital inclination, eccentricity, right ascension of the ascending node, argument of periapsis, mean motion, and mean anomaly of the Idaho’s orbit around the planet.
 Once acquired, they were projected onto the target-container.

 “All good.
 Let’s get on course now.”

-The impact from the rear washed over them like the current of a muddy stream.
-The mass of over 200,000 tonnes began accelerating tremendously with the aim of reaching orbital velocity.
-At the same time, the impact reverberated sideways like kicks.
-The route-correction impulse, alongside the acceleration and gravity, swayed the two bodies in the buffering-biofluid gel.
+The impulse from the rear washed over them like the current of a mudflow.
+Over 200,000 tonnes began to accelerate enormously as the pillar boat worked towards achieving orbital velocity.
+At the same time, the thrust reverberated sideways like kicks.
+The two bodies swayed in the buffering-biofluid gel under the acceleration’s g-force and route-correction thrust impulses.

-“I wonder if this is okay… Alright, we’re now on a rendezvous’ trajectory, phew!”
+“I wonder if this is good enough… Alright, now we’re on a rendezvous trajectory, phew!”

-The bow’s incredibly pointy nose cone cut through the high altitudes.
+The bow’s spiked nose cone pierced through the high-altitude air.
 Diode, leaning on the backrest, quietly exhaled in the cockpit.
-Terra, feeling very curious, intensely observed from the back with her chin resting in hand.
+Terra stared intensely at her from behind with deep curiosity, chin in hand.

-Diode’s piloting style differed considerably from the usual twister.
-Terra had been too absorbed in work to tell exactly how it differed, given that it was their first day together — but the one thing that left an impression on her was how Diode would act surprisingly violent one moment, only to be bizarrely calm the next.
+Diode’s piloting style was considerably different from the usual twister.
+Terra had been too absorbed in work to tell precisely how, especially given it was their first day together, but the one thing that left an impression was how Diode acted surprisingly violent one moment and bizarrely calm the next.

-Speaking of, beginning from the first year of high-cruise school twisters usually added the the fundamentals of piloting a pillar boat to the curriculum on their own.
-Across all sixteen clans, both men and women studied the fundamentals for the sake of becoming twisters and decompas.
-So Diode also should have received that education.
+Speaking of, beginning from the first year of high cruise-school, twisters usually added the fundamentals of pillar boat piloting to the curriculum on their own.
+Both men and women, across all sixteen clans, studied for the sake of becoming twisters and decompas.
+So, Diode also should have received that education.

-However, since she had been raised in the Tsunami Search, her core curriculum might well be blowing in the wind.
+However, given that she had been raised in a Tsunami Search, her core curriculum might well be blowing in the wind.

-She disappeared right after their first meeting three days ago, and their next encounter had been this morning to fish.
-Terra invited her to breakfast so they could talk but had been borne away by Diode’s rush to get to the fishing grounds.
+Diode disappeared immediately following the end of their first meeting three days ago, and the next time they saw each other had been meeting up that morning to go fishing.
+Terra invited her to breakfast for a chat but was borne away by Diode’s rush to get to the fishing grounds.

-They left the boarding preparation room in complete silence and descended into the atmosphere in complete silence.
-It was during minimal exchanges regarding their destination, fish species and weather that they found the surfers.
+They left the boarding preparation room in complete silence.
+They also descended into the atmosphere in complete silence.
+It was during a minimal exchange regarding their destination, weather, and fish species that they found the surfers.

-It had been a very, very hazy beginning.
-Even in normal circumstances, Diode’s overbearing proposal alone would have been concerning.
-But this morning, Terra had to confront her shock again.
-When she saw the girl show up, she really started to feel the fact that she was heading out to fish not with a man, but a woman.
+The beginning was very, very hazy.
+Even under normal circumstances, Diode’s overbearing proposal alone would have been cause for concern.
+But that morning, Terra was faced with more apprehension.
+As soon as she saw the girl show up, she began to feel the weight of the fact that she really was going out to fish with a woman, not a man.

-She at least wanted to talk about that but hadn’t been able to.
+She at least wanted to talk it over, but hadn’t been allowed to.

-Bearing those doubts and dissatisfactions, Terra murmured, “You’re going to operate it manually until we’ve returned, right?
-Ah, the reentry too?”
+Harboring those doubts and dissatisfactions, Terra murmured, “You’re going to operate it manually until we’ve returned, aren't you?
+Ah, was the descent manual too?”

 “Yes.”